RateCity.com.au

 Why might you use a mortgage broker?

 You aren’t required to use a mortgage broker to get a home loan, but there can be many advantages to using their services.
 If you’re a first-time buyer, you may find the home loan market quite overwhelming, making the purchase process feel stressful.
-A mortgage broker can help review your finances, discuss your goals, and guide you through the home loan process whilst also getting you a great deal.
+A mortgage broker can help review your finances, discuss your goals, and guide you through the home loan process, all while helping you find a great deal.

 If your circumstances are outside the norm, such as being self-employed or having bad credit, a mortgage broker may be able to help you avoid getting rejected by lenders by finding you lenders more likely to approve your application.